 We may from time to time issue securities which may rank senior and/or be dilutive to our stockholders.
 For example, our senior unsecured notes due January 2026 are convertible into shares of our common stock at the election of the noteholder, and our Series A, Series B and Series C preferred shares may be converted into shares of our common stock following the occurrence of certain events, as set forth in the articles supplementary for each series.
-Any election by noteholders or preferred shares into shares of our common stock will dilute the interests of other common stockholders.
+Any election by noteholders or preferred stockholders to convert their notes or preferred shares into shares of our common stock will dilute the interests of other common stockholders.